The University of Kent, Canterbury, Kent, CT2 7NZ, T +44 (0)1227 764000

 Director of Graduate Studies (Taught)

 Room: Rutherford N4.W5

 Tel: 01227 (82)3147

 Elena joined the School in 2012, after successfully leading the Centre for European Studies at Aberystwyth University.
-Elena was awarded Jean Monnet Chair, within the Global Europe Centre (GEC) in 2013.
+Elena was awarded Jean Monnet Chair for the second time, within the Global Europe Centre (GEC) in 2013.

-Elena is currently Director (Professional Studies) of the Global Europe Centre at Kent, which offers a unique framework for research-led inter-disciplinary and cross-site (Brussels and Canterbury) multi-user collaboration.
-Elena is also the School’s CEELBAS representative, and a UACES/BASEES liaison officer.
+Elena is a co-founder and Director (Professional Studies) of the Global Europe Centre at Kent.
+The GEC offers a unique framework for research-led inter-disciplinary and cross-site (Brussels and Canterbury) multi-user collaboration.